 How You Work with Walmart

-The Walmart seller marketplace is similar to Amazon.
-Buyers place orders on Walmart.com and Walmart pays sellers after the goods are shipped.
-But there is one major operational difference.
-Walmart sellers must handle order fulfillment themselves.
-Walmart doesn’t offer an in-house order fulfillment program to rival Fulfillment by Amazon (FBA).
+With the Walmart seller marketplace, buyers place orders on Walmart.com and Walmart pays sellers after the goods are shipped.
+However, because Walmart doesn’t offer an in-house order fulfillment program, sellers must handle order fulfillment themselves.

 After You’re Approved to Sell on Walmart

 If you’re the type of seller Walmart is looking for, they’ll approve your application and send you an email invite, as shown below.
 This invite will have a link that leads you to a page where you proceed to Step 2 and set up your Walmart seller account.

 Step 2: Set Up Your Walmart Seller Account

 After you receive your approval to sell on Walmart, their online partner portal walks you through each step in your account setup: from signup, through registration, to final launch of your products on the Walmart marketplace.
 The entire process is tracked on a Launch Checklist, which guides you through each step.